Meeting Point: Florence Santa Maria Novella Rail Station 4.00 pm.

 (a custardy cream with a sauce of hazelnuts, wine and honey) or a sublime

 Day Six: Today our walk is near Lake Trasimeno where, in

 217 BC, the Cathaginians led by Hannibal defeated the Roman army.
-Our walk is through typical
+Along the way

 are historical landmarks describing the great battle that